-I recently received an email from Bob Brechin who was the Chief Designer for Palitoy and worked there from 1967-1984.
+In March 2016 I received an email from Bob Brechin who was the Chief Designer for Palitoy and worked there from 1967-1984.

 Palitoy was originally part of a large plastics company called Cascelloid which was started by a man named Alfred Pallet in 1919.
 By the 1950s toy sales were so successful that a separate toy division was created and named Palitoy after Alfred Pallet.

 As well as producing their own toys Palitoy also made toys under licence for American companies including my own Tressy.
-Here is my Palitoy Tressy who does not look very different from her American Character cousins.
+Here our Palitoy Tressy dolls who do not look very different from their American Character cousins.

 Action Man was another hugely popular toy adapted from the American GI Joe.
 Action Man became a distinctly British toy wearing British army uniforms and even Manchester United soccer strip.
 Bob was very much involved in the production of Action Man and other boys toys.
 Action Man differed from GI Joe in having flocked hair and the gripping hand which is now a feature of most action figures of this type was designed by Bob while at Palitoy.
 Bob did not say so in his email but in another article I read it says that Bob modelled Action Man’s hand on his own.

 Photo by: Tinker*Tailor loves Lalka license: Creative Commons 2.0 (by-nc)

 Other toys that were produced at the Palitoy factory during the 1960s were Spirograph, Airfix, Mainline Railways and dolls such as Tiny Tears and Pippa.
 For those that are not familiar with her Pippa is a 6.5 inch doll similar to Topper’s “Dawn” dolls.

 By Source, Fair use of copyrighted material in the context of Pippa (doll)” href=”Jasmine_gail_penny.jpg”>Fair use, https://en.wikipedia.org/w/index.php?curid=4864808